wp-plugins/hs-simple-faq/readme.txt

 == Description ==

 Numerous CMS website require a segment for FAQ’s.
-HS Responsive Category FAQ Plugin permits you to include, inspect and show FAQ on your website.
+Helios Solutions Responsive Category FAQ Plugin permits you to include, inspect and show FAQ on your website.

-HS Responsive Category FAQ Plugin appends a FAQ page in your website with jQuery accordian like effect using CSS3, and does not require jQuery.
+Helios Solutions Responsive Category FAQ Plugin appends a FAQ page in your website with jQuery accordian like effect using CSS3, and does not require jQuery.
 Thus, loading is faster as compared to similar other plugins.
-You can also add your own custom CSS from backend to change the front view of the HS Responsive Category FAQ Plugin.
+You can also add your own custom CSS from backend to change the front view of the Helios Solutions Responsive Category FAQ Plugin.

-HS Responsive Category FAQ Plugin lets you to reduce the user queries by its elegant-design.
+Helios Solutions Responsive Category FAQ Plugin lets you to reduce the user queries by its elegant-design.

 We are the dedicated group of WordPress authors focused on developing finest WordPress themes and plugins.
 To know more about our work and projects, visit: <http://www.heliossolutions.in>